 Lisa Román, Måns Fellesson

 The report was presented during following seminar.
-Click here to find a blog post from the seminar.
 Click here and here to find articles on the...

 Towards an Alternative Development Management Paradigm?